 WHAT’S A LANDLORD TO DO?
 DO YOU INSPECT EVERY PIECE OF ITEM A TENANT MOVES IN WITH OR CHECK THEM EVERY DAY BEFORE THEY ENTER THE BUILDING, HOUSE OR APARTMENT??

 In New Jersey, see ASSEMBLY, No. 3203.
 Lots of requirements for both landlords to notify tenants and tenants to notify the landlord.
 Since I’m a NJ landlord, I’m still trying to figure it out.
 The state holds landlords responsible for extermination in “multi-unit” buildings of three or more apartments – if the bugs are found in two or more units or in common areas…..

 BED BUGS and LAWYERS

 My friend, a landlord, is convinced that a layer was the first to bring bed bugs back to the US and deploy them.
 WHY?
 It was and is another line of business.
-Landlords might think they can use (blame) a a particular tenant for infesting their building, apartment or home with the bug while a tenant may blame a landlord for allowing (by not regularly exterminating for) the bug or allowing tenants who the landlord “should of know” have or might have the bug… or not informing the tenant that there was, could be or was unsure if there is, was, was not, what if…. a bed bug problem.
-Find a Lawyer
+Landlords might think they can use (blame) a particular tenant for infesting their building, apartment or home with the bug while a tenant may blame a landlord for allowing (by not regularly exterminating for) the bug or allowing tenants who the landlord “should of known” have or might have bed bugs… or not informing the tenant that there was, could be or was unsure if there is, was, was not, what if…. a bed bug problem.